 Many people are interested in reading about tortoises.
 They would like to know more about the facts regarding the various aspects of the life of this reptile.
 Though biologists have discovered a lot of facts about them, there are still a lot of unknown facts.
 These facts are bound to astonish you when you get to know more about them.
 Though a lot of differences exist among tortoise species, all tortoises have one thing in common.
 They all possess short, stump-like legs.
-They have and use the claws on the feet for digging and moving around on the ground easily.
+They have and use claws on their feet for digging and moving around on the ground easily.

 The Tortoise Tail

 In one look, you can find out the gender of the tortoise.
 The males possess longer tails that appear to be pulled up to the rear shell’s side.
 The females, on the other hand, have smaller tails that seem to drop down the rear shells.

 Tortoises belong to the genus Testudinidae in the order Testudines.
 Tortoises are a family of reptiles that are land dwellers.
 They are quite closely related to the sea-turtle, their marine cousin.
 Like sea turtles, its shell protects the tortoise from predators’ The carapace is the top part of the shell, the plastron is the underside.
 A bridge connects the carapace and the plastron.
 The tortoises’ endoskeleton has an adaptation – an external shell that appears fused to the reptile rib cage.
 Tortoises vary in size quite a lot.
 Some tortoises are just a few centimeters long and there are giants who measure two meters or more in length.
 Tortoises are generally diurnal (active in daytime) in nature.
 They tend to be crepuscular (active during dawn and dusk) based on the ambient temperature.
 Tortoises are generally reclusive in nature.